arnauqb/blackbirds/paper/paper.md

 and (b) the use of a variety of gradient-assisted inference procedures for these simulation models, allowing researchers to easily exploit the differentiable nature of their simulator in parameter estimation tasks.
-The package consists of both Bayesian and non-Bayesian inference methods, and relies on well-supported software libraries (e.g.
-`normflows`, @normflows) to provide this broad functionality.
+The package consists of both Bayesian and non-Bayesian inference methods, and relies on well-supported software libraries (e.g., `normflows`, @normflows) to provide this broad functionality.

 # Statement of need